Charm mesons in magnetized nuclear matter -- effects of (inverse) magnetic catalysis: Abstract

 \section{Abstract}

-We investigate the effects of magnetic field on the hadronic decays of $D^* \rightarrow D \pi$ ($\bar{D}^*\rightarrow \bar{D}\pi$) and $\psi(3770) \rightarrow D \bar{D}$, accounting for the Dirac sea (DS) effects, within the magnetized nuclear matter, using the $^3P_0$ model.
-In-medium masses of the open charm mesons are calculated within the chiral effective model in terms of the medium modified scalar and number densities of the nucleons, and the scalar fields fluctuations.
-Apart from the Landau quantization of protons in the magnetized nuclear matter, effects of the magnetized Dirac sea are also incorporated, the later lead to significant modifications in the chiral condensates with magnetic field.
-Enhancement (decrement) of the QCD condensates with increasing magnetic field, in terms of the scalar fields of chiral effective model, are realized as the (inverse) magnetic catalysis.
-Anomalous magnetic moments (AMMs) of the nucleons are considered in the calculation of magnetic fields effects.
-Effects of magnetic fields are also taken into account through the lowest Landau level contribution of the charged mesons.
-The strong magnetic field causes modifications to occur due to the mixing of the $D-D^{*}$ and $\bar{D}-\bar{D}^{*}$ mesons (PV mixing).
-For the charmonium state, $\psi(3770)$, the effects of the Dirac sea are incorporated on the mass modifications through the medium modified scalar dilaton field, $\chi$, which in turn mimics the gluon condensates of QCD, within the chiral effective model.
-The effects of PV mixing are considered on the decay widths of $\psi(3770) \rightarrow D \bar{D}$.
-There are observed to be significant modifications in the partial decay widths due to the effects of the magnetized Dirac sea on the masses of initial and final state particles.
-The modifications in the decay widths can have impact in the production of the open charm and charmonium mesons in the non-central, ultra-relativistic heavy ion collision experiments, where huge magnetic fields can be produced.
+We investigate the in-medium masses of the pseudoscalar $(D,{\bar D},D_s^{\pm})$, and vector $(D^*,\bar{D}^*, D_s^{*\pm})$, open charm mesons in isospin asymmetric magnetized nuclear matter, accounting for the effects of Dirac sea.
+The masses are used to study the in-medium partial decay widths of $D^* \rightarrow D \pi$ ($\bar{D}^*\rightarrow \bar{D}\pi$) and $\Psi(3770) \rightarrow D \bar{D}$, using the $^3P_0$ model.
+The in-medium masses of the open charm mesons are calculated from their interactions with the nucleons and scalar mesons within the generalized chiral effective model, in terms of the scalar and number densities of nucleons and the scalar fields fluctuations.
+The free energy of the magnetized vacuum with Landau energy levels and anomalous magnetic moments (AMMs) of the charged fermions in the single fermion energies are taken into account in the Dirac sea contribution.
+The effects of Landau energy levels of protons and AMMs of the nucleons are also considered in the magnetized nuclear matter.
+The light quark condensates are modified considerably with magnetic field, leading to (inverse) magnetic catalysis due to the magnetized Dirac sea effects.
+The magnetic field causes modifications to occur due to the mixing of the pseudoscalar and longitudinal component of the vector mesons, along with the lowest Landau level contribution to the ground state energy of the charged mesons as point particle correction.
+For the charmonium state $\Psi(3770)$, the effects of the magnetized Dirac sea are incorporated to the mass modifications through the medium modified scalar dilaton field $\chi$ within the chiral model.
+The in-medium masses and decay widths of the open charm and charmonium mesons thus obtained should have important observable consequences in the production of the open charm mesons and charmonia in peripheral ultra-relativistic heavy ion collision experiments, where huge magnetic fields are expected to be created.